Spencer Petras: Playing career

+College

 Iowa

 In 2018, Petras was redshirted and saw action in two games that year as he backed up Nate Stanley.
 He played in his first career game in a 23–0 win over Maryland as he had one incomplete pass attempt.
 He then again saw action in a 63–0 win over Illinois although he did not record any stats.

 In 2019, Petras' redshirt freshman year he played in three games against Miami, Rutgers, and Middle Tennessee State.
 In those games he went six for ten passing along with 25 yards and one rush for one yard and a score.
 He scored his first collegiate touchdown against MTSU with a one yard run on the tail end of a 79 yard fourth quarter drive.

 In 2020, Petras was named Iowa's starting quarterback.
 He started all eight games for the Hawkeyes leading them to a 6–2 record which was good enough for second in the West Division of the Big Ten and would have played in the Music City Bowl against Missouri but the games were cancelled due to the COVID-19 pandemic.
 Petras was 140–245 for 1,569 yards along with nine touchdowns and five interceptions on the year, along with two rushing touchdowns.
 He made his first career start in a 24–20 loss against Purdue, going 22 of 39 for 265 yards with no interceptions.
 He threw his first career touchdown pass against Northwestern in a 21–20 loss where he went 26 of 50 for 216, one touchdown and three interceptions.
 After starting 0–2, Petras and the Hawkeyes won six straight and finishing the year off beating No. 25 Wisconsin where he completed 14 of 25 attempts for 211 and two touchdowns in a 28–7 win.
 Iowa finished that year ranked No. 15.
 Petras was named as an honorable mention for the All-Big Ten All-Conference football team.